Signal quality

 Value-based bidding

-Value-based bidding is automated bidding that optimizes toward conversion value instead of conversion count (tROAS and Maximize conversion value on Google Ads), and it's only as good as the values you feed it.
+Value-based bidding is automated bidding that optimizes toward conversion value instead of conversion count: tROAS and Maximize conversion value on Google Ads.